 This free guide provides you with a step-by-step overview and everything you need to know for conducting a best-in-class business (process, tools, people, culture, strategy, expansion and operations) impact assessment, social impact analysis, environment impact assessments, privacy impact assessments, or any type of impact analysis that you need to conduct in 2020-2021.

 Change management and impact assessment practices are fast-paced and dynamic fields.
 It can sometimes be frustrating, especially if you’re relying on outdated change impact analysis templates, matrix, frameworks, and processes that no longer work.

 That’s why it’s crucial for you to stay well-informed and learn continuously.
 To support change practitioners and project management resources in their change impacts activities, this guide also references AGS’ best-in-class Business Impact Analysis Toolkit with Templates and Sample Data that you can leverage to enhance your change impact performance and save time.

-First, What is a Business Change Impact Assessment?
+First, What is an Organizational Change Impact Assessment (CIA)?

-A change impact assessment is the set of tasks that you perform to analyze the impacts of a business change on those within an organization.
-When a business transforms its processes, culture, systems, skill set, values, policies, or technology, or when it expands to new locations, produces new products, or changes its culture, there are individuals and groups that are impacted by this change.
+A change impact assessment is the set of tasks that you perform to analyze the impacts of a change on those within an organization or region.
+When an organization transforms its processes, culture, systems, skill set, values, policies, or technology, or when it expands to new locations, produces new products, or changes its operations, there are individuals and groups that are impacted by this change.

 Knowing who is going to be impacted, how they’re going to be impacted, and the severity of that impact is critical if you want to implement your organizational change project successfully.

-Conducting a business change impact analysis allows you to identify the groups, departments, functions, teams, and job roles that will be impacted by the change.
-Conducting a change impact assessment will also allow you to identify the specific business processes and legacy technology tools that will be impacted (or replaced) by the change.
+- Conducting a business change impact analysis allows you to identify the groups, departments, functions, teams, and job roles that will be impacted by the change.